-- > To sign in with the PIN code: - 1.
+- To sign in with the PIN code: - 1.
 In the 'Sign-in options' screen shown above, select the PIN Code option.

 - 2. Enter your phone number. - 3.
 Navigate down and enter your PIN code (obtainable from the network administrator).
-To switch from numbers to alphabetical letters and symbols, see Section 4.4.
+To switch from numbers to alphabetical letters and symbols, see Section 0.

-- 4. Navigate down with the lower rim of the navigation control button, and then enter your PIN code.
+4. Navigate down and then enter your PIN code.
 You can get it from your administrator.
-To switch from numbers to alphabetical letters and symbols, see the next section. - 5.
-Press the Sign-in softkey; the phone is signed in and the idle screen is displayed.
+To switch from numbers to letters of the alphabet and symbols, see the next section.

+5. Press the Sign-in softkey.